JaapvanEkris/openrowingmonitor/docs/README.md

 ### Rowing Metrics

-OpenRowingMonitor calculates the typical metrics of a rowing machine, where the underlying parameters can be tuned to the specifics of a rower machine via the configuration file.
-We maintain [settings for machines alrrady known to us](Supported_Rowers.md).
-The underlying software is structurally validated against a Concept2 PM5 in over 300 sessions (totalling over 3 million meters), and results deviate less than 0.1% for each individual rowing session.
+OpenRowingMonitor calculates the typical metrics of a rowing machine, where the parameters can be tuned to the specifics of a rower machine by changing the configuration file.
+We maintain [settings for machines already known to us](Supported_Rowers.md).
+The underlying software is structurally validated against a Concept2 PM5 in over 300 sessions (totalling over 3 million meters), and results deviate less than 0.1% for every individual rowing session.

 OpenRowingMonitor can display the following key metrics on the user interface: